karlicoss/promnesia/README.md

 then, see the comments in the `config.py` for more information on using various history sources.
 * extension: choose the generated JSON in the extension settings

+# Running
+To generate the URL database, run:

+    ./generate

+To use chrome extension, just 'load unpacked' on chrome://extensions/

 # TODOs

 * [in progress] commit scripts to process history sources